MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

             "other_params": {"FBiom": 0.04, "Carbon": 1.89},
         }

+In general as seen in the example above, the keys in the dictionary above can be broken down as follows;

 - **path**: a fully qualified model path pointing to the APSIM component to be edited.
 For extracting this path, please see :ref:`inspect model section <plain_inspect>`

 - **vtype**: A list defining the variable types used for sampling parameter values